 The gravity field may be subdivided into two main spatial components, the long wavelengths (~ 400 km) and short wavelengths (~ 25-100 km).
 The information of the long wavelength can be obtained by analysis of disturbing of the satellite orbits and from terrestrial gravimetric data or satellite altimetry.
 The result of this computation can be simplified in terms of a global geopotential model.
 In Geodesy, the gravity data is used to define the figure of the Earth.
-In Geophysics, the gravity data is used to define the figure of the beat to be problems related to tectonic and geophysical exploration.
+In Geophysics, the gravity data is used to constrain the density variations in subsurface and to help to solve problems related to tectonic and geophysical exploration.